AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 #### Procedure
-The following experiments were run in the recylced **[recycled]** system to determine the relationship between various influent mixtures and their corresponding absorbances.
+The following experiments were run in the recycled **[recycled]** system to determine the relationship between various influent mixtures and their corresponding absorbances.

 Humic Acid only influent trials:
 * Flush the system at high pump speed with distilled water
-* Empty the system of waters **[water]**
+* Empty the system of water **[water]**
 * Fill the 6 L bucket with 6 L of water
 * Turn on the water pump and let water flow at 100 RPM.
-Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low.
+Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low
 * Using 1.00 mL pipette, pipette 10 mL of the 3 g/L stock solution of Humic Acid to attain 5 mg/L (for 10 mg/L, pipette 20 mL, for 15 mg/L pipette 30 ML), use metal rod to mix well
 * Record absorbances and turbidity readings after system reaches steady state for each concentration of Humic Acid

 Clay only influent trials:
 * Flush the system at high pump speed with distilled water
-* Empty the system of waters **[water]**
+* Empty the system of water **[water]**
 * Fill the 6 L bucket with 6 L of water
 * Turn on the water pump and let water flow at 100 RPM.
-Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low.
+Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low
 * Turn on mixer
-* Weigh out desired amount of clay in a weigh boat.
+* Weigh out desired amount of clay in a weigh boat
-* Add clay into the 6 L bucket of water and stir in to mix.
+* Add clay into the 6 L bucket of water and stir in to mix
 * Record absorbances and turbidity readings after system reaches steady state for clay trial

 Mixture influent trials:
 * Flush the system at high pump speed with distilled water
-* Empty the system of waters **[water]**
+* Empty the system of water **[water]**
 * Fill the 6 L bucket with 6 L of water
 * Turn on the water pump and let water flow at 100 RPM.
-Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low.
+Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low
 * Turn on mixer
 * Weigh out desired amount of clay in a weigh boat
 * Pipette desired amount of Humic Acid into 6 L bucket